 With retirement looming, kids off to college, and friends making plans for their later life, it may be time to start thinking seriously about the years ahead.
-One of the most significant decisions people have to make as they near retirement age is whether they should downsize.
-Moving to a smaller home can release money and increase cash flow to enable you to enjoy retirement in comfort.
+One of the most significant decisions people must make as they near retirement age is whether they should downsize.
+Moving to a smaller home can release money and increase cash flow, enabling you to enjoy retirement comfortably.
 Here’s how you can take those first steps to downsize your property.

 Decide What You Need